dynamy/2025-Mrofrep/_lab_guides_/content/02_tracing/01_opentelemetry_plumbing/index.md

 OpenTelemetry offers various ways to define that pipeline.
 For our workshop we have chosen to use Environment Variables - just to keep things simple.

 Open up the file `order-backend/Dockerfile`.
-On lines `23-30` you can see this all in action.
+You can see this all in action with the following environment properties.

 ```properties
 ENV OTEL_JAVA_GLOBAL_AUTOCONFIGURE_ENABLED=true